N3xuz11/platform_manifest/README.md

 Commands to input after your "schism" directory is made and you are in the directory in Terminal

-For Non-caf or Nexus Device compiling please use:
+If you are compiling for Nexus/Non-CAF devices please use:

 $ repo init -u git://github.com/TheSchismROM/platform_manifest.git -b kk-4.4

-For -caf (or code aurora format) Devices please use:
+If you are compiling for any Non-Nexus/CAF devices please use:

 $ repo init -u git://github.com/TheSchismROM/platform_manifest.git -b kk-4.4-caf

+---

+Once you've inputted one of the above commands, enter the following:

 $ repo sync -j4